KLG-tech/bixolon_label_printer/README.md

 # bixolon_label

-Bixolon Printer label using Bixolon Android SDK V2.0.4
+Bixolon Printer label using Bixolon Android SDK V2.2.5 and libcommon V1.2.6

 ## Limitation
 - Implemented on android only